Your pet wants you to read our newsletter. (Then give them a treat.)

 While bread doesn’t offer your pup many nutritional benefits, there are plenty of ways you can use it as an occasional treat.
 If you bake your own bread, not only does it fill the house with the nothing-better-than aroma of freshly baked bread, but it also provides the crunchy delight of olive-oil-laced crouton snacks for your pup and abundant, tasty breadcrumbs for their turkey meatloaf.

-For bread crumbs: Heat up some day-old (or older) bread, cut it into large cubes and place it in a blender or food processor.
+To make bread crumbs, heat up some day-old (or older) bread, cut it into large cubes, and place it in a blender or food processor.
 Pulse a few times until it is the consistency you desire, then bake the crumbs in the oven for a few minutes.
 Bread crumbs can be frozen to store for later use.

 The benefits of making chicken treats for your pup at home.